grscwf/twin-mt/nero-paths.md

     doesn't need another playthrough.
 - (7-A) Ask the Sprite to contact the named device.
 - Sprite now asks Nero to touch its hole.
-- (8-A) Ask Ivex about the penguin.
+- (8-A) Ask Ivex about the penguin, when he's receptive.
   - This is a little tricky.
 There are several red herrings.
 It's possible that Ivex will leave before the player finds this.
   - If Ivex leaves, the Easy escape gives the player plenty of time to find hints to the hole.
+  - It's also a little tricky to figure out "Ivex receptive".
-- Player will probably be here on 1st - 3rd playthrough.
+- Player will probably be here on 1st - 4th playthrough.
 - Sprite now asks Nero for password.
 - (9-A) Ask Ivex about the snow globe.
   - This is very unlikely to happen on 1st playthrough.
 There's no hint about